-Jordan L. Couch, Communicating with Clients: Five Conversations You Must Get Right, 35 GPSOLO 16, 19 (2018).
+Jordan L. Couch, Communicating with Clients: Five Conversations You Must Get Right, 35 GPSoLo 16, 19 (2018).

-A fairly recent article on the analytical skills that lawyers use in negotiations points out that "[d]etermining whether a negotiation is zero sum is important because your negotiation tactics might be more competitive when fighting over a fixed pie."
-George J. Siedel, Developing Four Essential Analytical Skills for Your Negotiating Team, BUS.
-L. TODAY 1, 3 (Aug.
+An article on the analytical skills that lawyers use in negotiations points out that "[d]etermining whether a negotiation is zero sum is important because your negotiation tactics might be more competitive when fighting over a fixed pie."
+George J. Siedel, Developing Four Essential Analytical Skills for Your Negotiating Team, Bus.
+L. Today 1, 3 (Aug.
 2018).
 It also provides the following advice: